ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 - It allows any length seasonality;
 - for data with more than one seasonal period, Fourier terms of different frequencies can be included;
-- the smoothness of the seasonal pattern can be controlled by $K$, the number of Fourier sin and cos pairs – the seasonal pattern is smoother for smaller values of $K$
+- the smoothness of the seasonal pattern can be controlled by $K $, the number of Fourier sin and cos pairs – the seasonal pattern is smoother for smaller values of $ K$
 - the short-term dynamics are easily handled with a simple ARMA error.

 </details>